sudge64/musictracker/README.md

 ## Business Opportunity

 In today's tracker market, most people would choose to use the venerable, modern, and free MilkyTracker, or a classic tracker offering, most likely hosted on a computer from the same era.
 If the flames of desire to release this project commercially cannot be extinguished, then either the feature-set must be unrivaled, or the user interface incredibly simple to understand, navigate, and use.
 Of course, that is only considering the release of the program as a stand alone product.
 Alternatively, the project could be released as a part of new digital audio workstation program, or as an extension to a preexisting one, such as Logic Pro or FLStudio.

+## List of Use Cases:

+### Make generated sample:

+1. The <i>musician</i> will enter the sample editing suite by clicking the corresponding button.
+2. The system will display the sample editing suite and its tools.
+3. The <i>musician</i> will use the tools to create a sample from a sine, rectangle, or triangle wave.
+4. The <i>musician</i> will click the save button and the <i>system</i> will save the sample.

+### Make recorded sample:

+1. The <i>musician</i> will record an instrument in another program.
+2. The <i>musician</i> will enter the sample editing suite by clicking the corresponding button.
+3. The <i>system</i> will display the sample editing suite and its tools.
+4. The <i>musician</i> will click on the button to open the import dialog.
+5. The <i>system</i> will open a dialog for the <i>musician</i> to select which recorded instrument to import.
+6. The <i>musician</i> will select the recorded instrument to be imported.
+7. The <i>system</i> will import the recorded instrument into the sample editing suite.
+8. The <i>musician</i> will use the tools to edit the recording.
+9. The <i>musician</i> will click the save button and will save the sample.

+### Play sound back:

+1. The <i>musician</i> will click the play button.
+2. The <i>system</i> will search for the sound file.
+2a.
+If the <i>system</i> does not find the sound file, then the <i>system</i> will display an error message to the <i>musician</i>.
+2b.
+If the <i>system</i> does find the sound file, then the <i>system</i> will load the file.
+3. The <i>system</i> will play the file.

+### Export music:

+1. The <i>musician</i> will click the export button.
+2. The <i>system</i> will display a dialog window to allow the <i>musician</i> to name the exported file, which file type to export the file as, and select which directory to export the file to.
+3. The <i>musician</i> will name the exported file and select a directory to export the file to.
+4a.
+If the name of the exported file is incorrect, then the <i>system</i> will display a dialog box informing the <i>musician</i> of the error.
+4b.
+If the name of the exported file is correct, then the <i>system</i> will export the file.

+## Supplementary specification:

+Must perform checks for invalid file names during the export process in under 10 milliseconds or less.

+Complies with ADA requirements.

+Enable users to create their own graphical skins to replace the default color scheme.

+## Glossary:

+### Actors:

+The <i>musician</i> is the user of the program.
+As the program can be installed on a desktop operating system where a user can also be a system admin, the musician can be considered as such.

+The <i>system</i> is the catchall term when referring to the various processes that run when the <i>musician</i> interacts with the program’s graphical user interface.

+### Terms:

+* Tracker: A short hand way of referring to the type of program made to generate sound on vintage computers.

+* Windows: An operating system developed by Microsoft.

+* MacOS: An Unix-like operating system developed by Apple.
+Incorporates many technologies developed by NeXT, Inc.

+* Linux: A family of Unix-like operating systems engineered by many developers around the world.
+Incorporates the GNU software developed by Richard Stallman of the Free Software Foundation and the Linux kernel authored by Linus Torvalds.

+* JAVA: A programming language developed by James Gosling at the Oracle Corporation.

+* Electron: A framework that combines the Chromium browser’s rendering engine with the Node.js runtime, enabling developers to build desktop applications with HTML and CSS.

+* HTML: HyperText Markup Language.
+A language for writing web pages.

+* CSS: Cascading Style Sheets: A language for describing the appearance of web pages made in HTML.

+* Waveform: The shape of an electrical wave.
+The shape affects the way that the wave sounds.

+* Commodore: Out of business computer manufacturer.
+Most popular product was the Commodore 64 8-bit home computer released in the 1980s.

+## Data dictionary:

+The exported music files should be saved with either the .mod or .xm extensions, fully conforming to the standards laid out in their respective definitions.

+The <i>MilkyTracker</i> project has expanded the documentation of the .xm format.
+It would be advantageous for this project’s implementation of the format to be in specification with the expanded documentation.